Twice Cooked Pork (回锅肉)

 Add oil to a large skillet (or a wok) and heat over a medium heat until hot.
 Add the pork belly.
 Cook and stir until the pork turns golden and crispy.
 Move the pork to one side of the skillet.
 Your pan should have about 3 to 4 tablespoons of oil left now.
 (Footnote 6)

-Add sauce 1.
+Add sauce 1, ginger, and garlic.
 Cook over medium-low heat until the oil turns red, 1 minute or so.

 Turn to medium heat.
 Mix the pork with the spicy sauce.
 Add sauce 2, onion, and peppers.
 Stir and cook for about 1 minute.
 Add the green onion.
 Stir a few times just to mix everything together, no more than 10 seconds.
 Transfer everything to a plate.